papercliff/observer/README.md

 # observer

-These scripts create papercliff-related content to social media.
+This repository contains scripts that use the papercliff API and create content for its social media accounts:

 * [Twitter](https://twitter.com/papercliff_api)
 * [Mastodon](https://newsie.social/@papercliff)